 If pure gold has a yellowish shiny colour today in Spain viewed by person A then gold viewed by B in the Congo next week will have the same colour.
 The actual colour the different people perceive is not relevant; one may see it as blue but know the colour as yellow, no difference.

 these links or edges, which have no traits of their own, provide a narrative way (chain of links) of getting from one node to another, where one lends strength to those with which it is connected.
 In the case of the science structure there is most often a solid road connecting nodes based on logic.
-In the case of religion the connections, if any, are based on accepted church principles, perhaps papal dogma or biblical reference but the nodes can stand alone on their own perceived and accepted virtue.
+In the case of religion the connections, if any, are based on accepted church principles, perhaps papal dogma or biblical reference but the nodes can stand alone and separate on their own perceived and accepted virtue.